-There is no typical "day at the office."
-SWCC operators constantly learn, improve and refine skills working with their teammates.
+There is no typical "day at the office".
+SWCC operators constantly learn, improve and refine their skills working with their teammates.
 Their office transcends international boundaries, the extremes of geography and the spectrum of conflict.
-A SWCC operator's day usually includes physical training to ensure he maintains a peak fitness level as well as whatever training and operations are required of his particular unit.
+A SWCC operator's day usually includes physical training to ensure they maintain peak fitness levels as well as whatever training and operations are required of their particular unit.

 Do Navy SWCC have to kill people?

+Sometimes.
 A Navy SWCC trains for war and fights to win.
-The execution of SWCC duties is swift and violent when required, yet guided by the principles that they serve to defend.
+The execution of their duties is swift and violent when required.

 How long does it take to train a Navy SWCC operator?

-Training of a Navy SWCC operator takes about eight-and-a-half months after boot camp until the time he is ready to go to his first Special Boat Team.
+Training of a Navy SWCC operator takes about eight-and-a-half months after boot camp until the time comes to go to their first Special Boat Team.

 When were Special Boat Teams started?